SVMBrown/weaver/README.md

 # Weaver

-Weaver is a small extensible configuration pre-processing library written in Clojure(Script) and targetting both the JVM and Lumo.
+Weaver is a small extensible Data Structure templating library written in Clojure(Script) and targetting both the JVM and Lumo.
-The main functionality is `process` and associated functions which are backed by the `process-node` multimethod.
-There are some processors provided, which are discussed below, but since `process-node` is a multimethod, it can be extended however you wish.

 ## Warning